TalhaHossainKhan/TalhaHossainKhan/README.md

 My goal is to create a tech startup that revolutionizes the fintech industry.
 I'm exploring blockchain's potential in fintech, especially for developing countries.
 This interest stems from my work in the Youth Policy Forum in Bangladesh where I collaborated with lawmakers, advocating for pro-blockchain policies.

-I'm developing a concept for a blockchain-based banking platform aimed at:
+I'm working on a concept for a blockchain-based banking platform aimed at:
 + Providing microfinance
 + Connecting lenders and borrowers
 + Implementing digital identity verification